 Religious colleges are all over the country.
 Some of the more common religions with colleges in the U.S. include Protestant, Catholic, Latter Day Saints (LDS), and Jewish.
 While some colleges are only religious in their founding, others weave their religious faith into everyday life on the campus.
-For students who have a strong faith and want to surround themselves with others with similar beliefs, a religious college might be for them.
+For students who have a strong faith and want to surround themselves with others with similar beliefs, this might be for them.

-Here are ten reasons to consider attending a religious college.
+Here are ten reasons to consider attending.

 1. Faith-based environment